Powered by SchoolDash

 Attendance: Excellent.
 Pupil absence rates and the incidence of persistent absence are both very low.

-Sixth form: About average.
-Attainment is excellent, progress is about average and destinations at 18 (allowing for attainment) are about average.
+Sixth form: Excellent.
+Attainment is excellent, progress is above average and destinations at 18 (allowing for attainment) are about average.

 Finances: About average.
 The school budget has been roughly in balance